hamburger

 Key Responsibilities

-Community Engagement, Communication, and Relationship Building
+Community Engagement, Communication and Relationship Building

 Organizational Support and Administrative

-• Attend and assist with organizational concerts and events.
+• Attend and assist with organization-wide events.

 Qualifications: